AerynOS/lichen-installer/README.md

 # lichen

-A heavily in-development, experimental, and early days installer for Serpent OS to meet a deadline.
+A heavily in-development, experimental, and early days installer for AerynOS.

 ## Build & Test

     cargo build
-    sudo ./target/debug/lichen
+    cargo run -p cli

 To quit the installer, press `ESC` to switch to command mode, then press `q`.